 What Are Closing Costs and How Much Are They?

 During the long process of house hunting, mortgage closing costs are sometimes an overlooked factor until it’s time to pay.
 Understanding and preparing for closing costs in advance will prevent sticker shock at the end of your home buying journey.
-Ideally, these fees will be factored into your overall down payment and mortgage budgeting.
+Ideally, these fees factor into your overall down payment and mortgage budgeting.

 What Are Closing Costs?

-Closing costs, also referred to as settlement costs, are various fees that are paid at the time you close on your home.
+Closing costs, AKA settlement costs, are various fees that you pay when you close on your home.
 They generally come from local taxes and fees from services provided to you during the home buying process.

 Who Pays the Closing Costs?